-Setting Up 2 Factor Authentication
+Setting Up 2 factor authentication

 How It Works

-Setting Up 2 Factor Authentication
+3 Options for Setting Up 2 Factor Authentication for NMU Services

-- Once you complete these steps, you will be required to use two factor to log into MyNMU and other NMU services that require it.
+- Once you complete these steps, you will be required to use 2 factor to log into MyNMU, MyUser, and other NMU services that require it.

-- 2 factor authentication on your NMU G Suite account is a separate feature unique to Google.
-Instructions for setting up two-factor authentication on your NMU G Suite account are available at https://support.google.com/accounts/answer/185839?visit_id=1-636476531906287281-443264767&rd=1.
+2 factor authentication on your NMU G Suite account is a separate feature unique to Google.
+A good overview with links to set up 2 factor authenticaton for your NMU G Suite account is available at https://www.google.com/2step.